Vykp00/stable-diffusion-studio/README.md

 ### Render
 1. Create PostgreSQL and Redis database on Render.
 2. Deploy Flask Server Side as web service.
 Follow [this](https://render.com/docs/deploy-flask) instructions and make sure your set **Root Directory** as your `server` folder in the setting.
-You also need to specify your Python version `PYTHON_VERSION`, and other variables that was stored on your `.env` file.
+You also need to specify your Python version `PYTHON_VERSION`, and other variables that were stored on your `.env` file.
 This time replace your local PostgreSQL and Redis url with Internal Render urls.

 **Important Notes: **
 * Your environment variable values should be plain text without string syntax `" "` like in your `.env` file.